dergachev/gdocs-export/README.md

 Registering with Google Developers Console
 ------------------------------------------

-The following documents
+The following shows how to get a register your app (or rather, your instance of gdocs-export) and get a Google API *client_id* and *client_secret* tokens.

 The Google Developers Console API console seems to be always changing.
 The following steps were sufficient as of March 4, 2014.

 * Visit https://console.developers.google.com/project, create new project (pick a descriptive name and ID)
     ![](https://dl.dropbox.com/u/29440342/screenshots/QOXZHZMW-2014.03.04-17-49-16.png)